rage/tmc-cli-rust/README.md

 ### Installation

+#### Using Flatpak

+        flatpak install flathub fi.mooc.tmc.tmc-cli-rust

+Create alias after installation for ease of use with:

+        echo "alias tmc=\"flatpak run fi.mooc.tmc.tmc-cli-rust\"" >> ~/.bashrc

+After restarting the terminal, this should work:

+        tmc --help

 #### Using the install script (Linux/OS X)

 ```cd``` into the directory where you want to download tmc-cli-rust and run the following command: